top of page

 Basset Hound Temperament and Personality

 The Basset Hound is widely admired for its gentle, easygoing temperament.
+These dogs thrive on companionship and love being around their families.

 Key Personality Traits